eskinderit/A-comparison-of-small-and-large-uni-multi-modal-language-models-for-sentiment-analysis-/readme.md

 - CNN-BiLSTM + Albert
 - Wav2Vec + BiLSTM

-In the following table we reported the weighted F1-Score achieved by the models on the different emotions.
+In the following table we reported the weighted F1-Score achieved by the models on the different emotions:

 <table class="tg">
 <thead>